anderramirez-qa/qa-portfolio/Project2-RegistrationTesting/test_cases.md

 - User is on the Employee Registration form page

 ### Test Data
-- Age: 25
-- Date of Birth: 21/07/2000
-- Gender: Male
-- Email: anderramirez.qa@gmail.com
-- Phone Number: +3464026033
-- Job Title: QA Tester
-- Department: Logistics
-- Contract Status: Active
+- Full Name: (empty)
-- Schedule: 9am-17pm
+- Address: (empty)
-- Expected Salary: 30.000
+- Remaining fields: valid data

 ### Steps to Reproduce
-1. Log in into the system with HR admin permissions
+1. Log in to the system with HR admin credentials
-2. Open Employee Registration form
+2. Navigate to Employee Registration page
-3. Fill all mandatory fields except "Name" and "Address" fields
+3. Leave "Full Name" and "Address" fields empty
+4. Fill the rest of the fields with valid data
+5. Click on "Submit"

 ### Expected Result
-- Employee cannot be registered
+- Employee should not be registered
-- Error message is displayed indicating registration requirements
+- Validation error messages should be displayed for required fields
-- Employee's information is not reflected on the chart
+- Employee data should not be added to the table

 ### Actual Result
-Employee is not registered and error messages are displayed
+Employee is not registered and validation error messages are displayed

 ### Status
 PASS

 ---

-## TC_REGISTRATION_003 — Employee is registered with invalid data
+## TC_REGISTRATION_003 — Registration fails with invalid data in Name and Age fields

 ### Feature
 Employee Registration Form